-It is a visual guide used for students that helps them keep track of what their individual goals are for a particular subject area.
+A student writing goal board is a visual guide that helps students keep track of their individual goals for a particular subject area.

-On and off I have used goal board in my classroom.
-I first started using goal boards with Daily 5 and Cafe but quickly realized that what they presented just didn’t really fit with how I was teaching.
-It was like fitting a square peg into a round hole.
+On and off, I have used the goal board in my classroom.
+I started using student writing goal boards with Daily 5 and Cafe but quickly realized that what they presented just didn’t fit my teaching style.
+It was like working a square peg into a round hole.
 It was good but just not right.

 I have had student groups that have used it and student groups that have not.

-As I move through the year with my students I realize that setting clear goals and making path to achieve these goals will be paramount to helping the achieve success.
+As I move through the year with my students, I realize that setting clear goals and making paths to achieve these goals will be paramount to helping them achieve success.

-Goal boards can be used in any subject matter but I do think that it is important to start small and stick with one subject area.
-This then can be moved into other curriculum areas as students are ready and get the hang of the whole process.
+Student writing goal boards can be used in any subject matter, but I do think that it is essential to start small and stick with one subject area.
+This can then be moved into other curriculum areas as students are ready and get the hang of the process.

-For my classroom I will be beginning with a goal board for writing.
-This is a huge focus of student voice and choice in my classroom and an area where students can begin to take on more ownership of their own learning.
-Together we have conferenced many times about their previous writing samples so they are familiar with where they need to go and what they need to do.
+Student writing goal boards are a massive focus on student voice and choice in my classroom and an area where students can take on more ownership of their learning.
+We have conferenced many times about their previous writing samples, so they know where they need to go and what they need to do.

-Well the specific purpose of this is to make learning visible and to have a visible board that serves to hold students accountable and keep students organized.
+Well, the specific purpose of this is to make learning visible and to have a visual board that serves to hold students accountable and keep students organized.